Coffee Prince (2007 TV series)

-Coffee Prince (Korean: 커피프린스 1호점; RR: Keopipeurinseu 1 Hojeom) is a 2007 South Korean television series starring Yoon Eun-hye, Gong Yoo, Lee Sun-kyun, and Chae Jung-an.
-Based on the novel of the same name written by Lee Sun-mi, it was aired on MBC's Mondays and Tuesdays at the 21:55 (KST) time slot from July 2 and August 28, 2007 consisting of 17 episodes.
+Coffee Prince (Korean: 커피프린스 1호점; RR: Keopipeurinseu 1 Hojeom) is a 2007 South Korean television series starring Gong Yoo, Yoon Eun-hye, Lee Sun-kyun, and Chae Jung-an.
+Based on the novel of the same name written by Lee Sun-mi, it was aired on MBC's Mondays and Tuesdays at the 21:55 (KST) from July 2 and August 28, 2007 consisting of 17 episodes.

 The drama portrays the story of an unlikely romance between a tomboyish woman, who dresses like a man in order to get work, and a young food empire mogul.
 It contains homoerotic elements, as the man does not initially know of the tomboy's true sex.
 Hailed as a hit for its high ratings, the drama received positive reviews from critics and won multiple awards.

 Synopsis

 Choi Han-gyeol (Gong Yoo) is the grandson of chairwoman Bang (Kim Young-ok) of Dong-in Foods, a company that has a thriving coffee business.
 He has never had a job and does not care for responsibility.
 Han-gyeol is hung up on his first love, Han Yoo-joo (Chae Jung-an), who only sees him as a friend.
 Go Eun-chan (Yoon Eun-hye) is a 24-year-old tomboy who is often mistaken for a guy.
 Her father died when she was 16 years old and since then she has taken over as the breadwinner in her family.
 When Han-gyeol and Eun-chan meet, he, not knowing that she is a girl, decides to hire her to pretend to be his gay lover so that he can escape the blind dates arranged by his grandmother.

 After getting an ultimatum from his grandmother, Han-gyeol takes over a rundown old coffee shop, later renamed "Coffee Prince," to prove that he's capable, both to his grandmother and to Yoo-joo.
 In order to attract female customers, he only hires good-looking male employees.
 Eun-chan, desperate for money, continues to hide her gender to get a job at Coffee Prince.

 Soon, feelings start to develop between Eun-chan and Han-gyeol.
 As Han-gyeol is unaware that Eun-chan is a woman, he starts to question his sexuality and is thrown into turmoil.